Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 <BR>

->**NOTE:** The difference between a Static and Dynamic group is the way group membership is managed.
-In a static group, the group tracks it's members through an attribute on the object, usually something along the lines of *uniqueMember*.
-In Dynamic groups the User object is responsible for tracking its own membership and groups are added dynamically to the user object when the user becomes a member of a group.
+>**NOTE:** The difference between Static and Dynamic groups is the way group membership is managed.
+In a Static group, the group tracks its members through an attribute on the object - like *uniqueMember*.
+In a Dynamic group, the user object is responsible for tracking its own membership, and groups are added dynamically to the user object when the user becomes a member of a group.

-### Authorizing Contrast Users
+### Authorizing Contrast users

-Once you have entered the configuration values, you can select the groups that will be used by the application to access the TeamServer UI.
+Once you enter the configuration values, select the groups that the application will use to access the Contrast UI.

-**Contrast User Group** This group allows users to be added to an organization and log in to the standard user interface.
-This is the group that most users will need to be a member of.
+**Contrast User Group:** This group allows users to be added to an organization and log in to the standard UI.
+This group is appropriate for most users.

-**Contrast SuperAdmin Group** This group allows users to log in to the Super Administrator interface.
-This interface should only be accessible to Application and System administrators.
+**Contrast SuperAdmin Group:** This group allows users to log in to the Super Administrator UI.
+This UI should only be accessible to Application and System administrators.

-It is important to note that a user can not belong to both the User and Admin groups.
+> **Note:** A user can't belong to both the User and Admin groups.

 You can use the **Query for Groups** button to enable a live search of existing groups as you begin to type within the input fields.

 ## Configuring Users
-To fully integrate with an LDAP Directory, TeamServer needs to know not only how to connect to the LDAP Server, but also how to find Users and Groups within the Directory itself.
+To fully integrate with an LDAP directory, Contrast needs to know how to connect to the LDAP server as well as how to find users and groups within the directory.

-### User Management
+### User management

 **User Management** - LDAP Managed (standard) or Contrast Managed.
-If you select Contrast Managed, then Contrast will use the LDAP Server as a credential store and will manage the users within the directory.
+If you select **Contrast Managed**, Contrast uses the LDAP server as a credential store and manages the users within the directory.

-It is possible to have an LDAP server dedicated to TeamServer for authentication, if this is the case and you wish to set it up to do so, Contrast can manage the users in the Directory by setting the User Management selection to "Contrast Manages LDAP".
-In this mode, users will be added to the LDAP directory when they are added to the application.
-Most users will leave this set to "LDAP Manages Contrast" which means that Contrast will only read from LDAP and users must be added to the correct group in the directory before they can be added to the application.
+It's possible to have an LDAP server dedicated to Contrast for authentication.
+If this is the case and you wish to set it up to do so, Contrast can manage the users in the directory by setting the User Management selection to **Contrast Manages LDAP**.
+In this mode, users are added to the LDAP directory when they are added to the application.
+Most users leave this set to **LDAP Manages Contrast**, which means that Contrast only reads from LDAP, and users must be added to the correct group in the directory before they can be added to the application.

 <a href="assets/images/KB4-c10_3.png" rel="lightbox" title="Configurig Users"><img class="thumbnail" src="assets/images/KB4-c10_3.png"/></a>

 <BR>

-### Finding Users
+### Finding users

-The following information is needed to instruct Contrast how to search for users in the directory:
+The following information is needed to instruct Contrast how to search for users in the directory.

-* **Base DN** - This is the container (under the global base DN) where Contrast should start searching for users.
-In most organizations, this will be a single container (e.g. ou=Users) but you should verify with your LDAP administrator that you are searching the right container.
+* **Base DN:** This is the container (under the global base DN) where Contrast should start searching for users.
+In most organizations, this is a single container (e.g., ou=Users), but you should verify with your LDAP administrator that you're searching the right container.
-* **Object Class** - In most deployments, this will be inetOrgPerson
+* **Object Class:** In most deployments, this is *inetOrgPerson*.
-* **First Name Attribute** - The attribute which contains the user's first name.
-Defaults to givenName
+* **First Name Attribute:** The attribute that contains the user's first name.
+Defaults to *givenName*.
-* **Last Name Attribute** - The attribute which contains the user's last name.
-Defaults to sn
+* **Last Name Attribute:** The attribute that contains the user's last name.
+Defaults to *sn*.
-* **Email Attribute** - The attribute which contains the user's email address.
-Defaults to mail
+* **Email Attribute:** The attribute that contains the user's email address.
+Defaults to *mail*.
-* **User Subtree** - Whether searches should be performed recursively in all subtrees of the User Base DN.
+* **User Subtree:** Determines if searches should be performed recursively in all subtrees of the User Base DN.
-* **User ID Attribute** - This is the attribute that should be used for logging in to Contrast.
-In most deployments this will be uid
+* **User ID Attribute:** The attribute that should be used for logging in to Contrast.
+In most deployments, this is *uid*.
-* **Authentication Strategy** - Bind (Standard) or Compare.
-If you select Compare, Contrast will compare a pre-hashed value to the value stored in the user password attribute field.
+* **Authentication Strategy:** Bind (Standard) or Compare.
+If you select **Compare**, Contrast compares a pre-hashed value to the value stored in the user password attribute field.
-* **Password Attribute** - If you selected "Compare" for the Authentication Strategy, this is the attribute that will contain the hashed password for the user.
-Defaults to userPassword.
+* **Password Attribute:** If you selected **Compare** for the Authentication Strategy, this attribute contains the hashed password for the user.
+Defaults to *userPassword*.

 | Option        | Description                                                                                                                                                          | Default  |